Dave McLean from Arthur McKay Gives Advice On Cabling Problems

 Arthur McKay provides high performance facilities management and offer services such as energy management, mechanical and electrical maintenance and thermograpy inspections.

-This coverage was secured on behalf of Arthur McKay by the Holyrood Partnership.
+This coverage was secured on behalf of Arthur McKay by the Holyrood PR.